BattlesnakeOfficial/docs/docs/guides/index.md

 **The Battlegrounds:** A monthly cycling competition for testing your skills against other developers.
 Throw your Battlesnakes into ladders, each with unique modes.
 Matches run between a set time each day, allowing you to make tweaks to your code between matches.
 [See guide.](guides/playing/battlegrounds.md)

-**Compete in Leagues:** Leagues are limited-time competitions where the best of the best compete for title, prizes, and prestige!
-They’re only held 4 times a year and the finals are streamed live on Twitch.
-Has your Battlesnake got what it takes?
-[See guide.](guides/playing/leagues.md)

 ## Ready to get started building a Battlesnake?

 * [Quickstart](quickstart.md)